NikeManTan/Screentime-Code/README.md

-[python]: Here's a cleaned-up version of your GitHub README:

 # Screentime-Code

 This project is designed for use with a Mac and an Apple device.
 Feel free to fork it and make modifications for other devices.